LuckJMG/RealFractions/README.md

 ### Installing

-To install the latest version of ImprovedReplace:
+To install the latest version of RealFractions:

 ``` PowerShell
 pip install -U real-fractions